 Then we start the program that needs to be analyzed, and we are ready to analyze it.

-How to check the memory size of each module
+How to check the memory size of each function/package

 By analyzing the size of the memory occupied by each module and function, memory leaks can be found very effectively.